Evanpatchouli/cs2-jumpthrow-ez/readme.md

 ## Example Usage

-In example codes below, stop-automatic and some throw-actions in _Counter-Strike 2_ are applied, and `J` is set to toggle whether or not to enable the automatic-emergency-stop hack. `F7` is set to trigger the jump-throw action.
+In example codes below, some throw-actions in _Counter-Strike 2_ are applied, `F7` is set to trigger the jump-throw action.

 You can execuate `npm run start:node` or `npm run start:bun` to run `index.js` with **node** or **bun**.